How Cayosoft Guardian collects forest metadata from Domain Controllers

 - It may not have permissions or delegation paths needed to access all DCs in the forest.

-- Guardian may lose the ability to query DCs that are not part of the backup plan.
+- Cayosoft Guardian may lose the ability to query DCs that are not part of the backup plan.

 If agents are reinstalled and credentials are entered manually, instead of using centralized credentials: